 We get star anise from the genus Illicium.
 Native to humid tropical understories, there are roughly 40 species scattered around southeast Asia, southeastern North America, the Caribbean, and parts of Mexico.
 Molecular as well as fossil evidence suggests this group diverged during the mid to late Cretaceous, not long after flowering plants came onto the scene.
 Indeed, along with Amborella and Nymphaeales, Illicium represent the three lineages that are sister to all other flowering plants alive today.

 To call them primitive, however, would be a serious misnomer.
 Because they diverged so early on, these lineages represent serious success stories in flowering plant evolution.
 Instead, think of them as fruitful early experiments in angiosperm evolution.
 Illicium has characteristics that set it out as being sister to all other flowering plants.
 For instance, the vascular tissues more closely resemble those of gymnosperms than they do angiosperms.
-Like the other basal angiosperms, Illicium blur the line between the long standing categories of monocot and dicot.
-They are sometimes referred to as paleoherbs.
+Also, like the other sister angiosperms, Illicium blur the line between the long standing categories of monocot and eudicot.
+As such, they are sometimes referred to as "paleoherbs."
 Another key diagnostic feature lies in their floral morphology.

 Although this research will never rectify the taste of this spice, it nonetheless has given me a new found respect and sense of awe for this genus.
 To look upon the fruit of Illicium is to look at a biological structure that has stood the test of time.
-These aren't primitive plants but rather evolutionary successes that should be admired for their unique place in the story of flowering plants.
+These plants are evolutionary successes that should be admired for their unique place in the story of flowering plant evolution.